Information for authors

 - Statement of Human and Animal Rights(if applicable)

 International Committee of Medical Journal Editors.
 Uniform Requirements for Manuscripts submitted to Biomedical Journals.
 Ann Intern Med.
 1997;126:36-47.
 (Also available at: http://www.icmje.org/)

-VJO holds personal information on a computerized database for publications administration purposes.
-We may from time to time send you material relevant to your research interests, to provide information about VJO’s products, or possibly to seek your advice on new products.
-If you do not wish to receive this or remain on our mailing list, according to european privacy law, please contact VJO.
+VJO holds personal information on a computerized database for publication administration purposes.
+We may, from time to time, send you material relevant to your research interests, to provide information about VJO’s products, or possibly to seek your advice on new products.
+If you do not wish to receive this or remain on our mailing list, according to European privacy law, please contact VJO.